Parametrized systems of generalized polynomial equations: first applications to fewnomials: Applications to fewnomials

-We demonstrate our theoretical results in five examples (and two classes of examples).
+We apply our fundamental results on parametrized systems of generalized polynomial equations to fewnomial systems.
+In particular, we study three examples and two classes of examples, all of which involve trinomials.
 We choose them to cover several ``dimensions'' of the problem.
-In particular, we consider examples \begin{itemize} \item with monomial dependency $\dep=0$, $\dep=1$, and $\dep \ge 2$ (having explicit or implicit parametrizations), \item with finitely or infinitely many solutions (thereby bounding the number of solutions or components), and \item from reaction network or real fewnomial theory. \end{itemize}
+In particular, we consider examples \begin{itemize} \item with monomial dependency $\dep=1$ or $\dep \ge 2$, \item with $\ell=1$ or $\ell=2$ classes, and \item with finitely or infinitely many solutions, thereby providing bounds on the number of solutions or components. \end{itemize}